LDevi/D2RWS/docs/CONTRIBUTING.md

 In a few words :

-- the `master` branch contains the code published in production
+- the `master` branch contains the code published in production,
-- the `hotfix` branch to develop patches for production
+- the `hotfix` branch to develop patches for production,
-- the `release` branch contains the next version (used for google play store in beta version)
+- the `release` branch contains the next version (used for google play store in beta version),
-- the `develop` branch contains the version being developed
+- the `develop` branch contains the version being developed,
-- `feature branches` are for each and every increments, it is actually only on these branches that code is pushed.
-These branches, when the increment is done, are merged to `develop` via push requests.
+- `other branches` are for each and every increments, it is actually only on these branches that code is pushed.
+These branches, when the increment is done, are merged to one of the fourth other branches via [pull requests](https://github.com/LDevi/Diablo-2-App-Assistant/pulls).

 So make sure you are branching from the right place.